Average Weather in July in Tel Aviv Israel

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 The chance that a given day will be muggy in Tel Aviv is rapidly increasing during July, rising from 79% to 94% over the course of the month.

 For reference, on August 7, the muggiest day of the year, there are muggy conditions 95% of the time, while on January 17, the least muggy day of the year, there are muggy conditions 0% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Tel Aviv is essentially constant during July, remaining around 4.4 miles per hour throughout.
+The average hourly wind speed in Tel Aviv is essentially constant during July, remaining within 0.1 miles per hour of 8.2 miles per hour throughout.